visguides-workshop/visguides-workshop.github.io/index.md

 - What are types of guidelines, guidance, and how do we formalize visualization knowledge?

+This workshop also features an open call for being part of the program committee (PC) to provide an opportunity to advocate for guidelines in a broad range of topics.
+If you would like to get involved, contact bbach@ed.ac.uk.

+The workshop will be held in a hybrid format.
+You can attend online or in person though we hope that  you can join us in-person.
+Online sessions will be synchronous with the in-person workshop.

 ## Submissions

 Please check [here](/submissions) for submission information.